lizzieinvancouver/ospree/analyses/traits/Rfiles/cleaning_try/README.txt

 Info on TRY data:
 Started by Deirdre on March 27, 2019

+Updated at Nov 2020 retreat

 <><><><><><><><><>
 Individual csv files for each dataset obtained from the original files from TRY.

+Rfiles for cleaning the related BIEN and TRY data

 <><><><><><><><><>